osiris43/hunt_tracker/README.md

 # Docker

 To run with docker, run `docker-compose up`.
-To then pull some data in, run `docker-compose exec phoenix mix scrape_hunts category="GDE"`.
+To then pull some data in, run `docker-compose exec phoenix mix scrape_hunts --category "GDE"`.

 # Without Docker